Skip to main content

 Design a custom 404 page

 Every website has a 404 page, but not all sites customize it.
-Whenever the server is unable to find a specific page, a 404 page is displayed.
-One good thing about creating a custom 404 page is that they carry the atmosphere of the brand forward even when something goes wrong with a particular page of your website.
+Whenever the server is unable to find a specific page—such as when a user encounters a missing page or enters a URL with a typo—a 404 page is displayed.
+Creating a custom 404 page not only carries the atmosphere of the brand forward even when something goes wrong with a particular page of your website, but also helps users by guiding them back to relevant content.
+Including a search bar on your 404 page can further assist users in finding the content they need, improving user experience and reducing bounce rates.
 So custom 404 pages help in your branding and should form an essential part of your site.

 Add customer forum and Q&A